 Wrong Metrics & Goals

-Picking the right metrics to follow is essential if not critical to the success of any SEO campaign and its longevity here are the 12 most important SEO metrics to monitor.
+Picking the right Organic SEO company and following the right metrics is essential if not critical to the success of any SEO campaign and its longevity here are the 12 most important SEO metrics to monitor.

 It is important to understand there are so many metrics to follow and each campaign is unique and the biggest professional tip I can give you is if you hear “Rankings” or “Page one Rankings” as part of the initial discovery with your SEO provider…Run!